perryrobinson/cruddy-beer-app/README.rst

 cruddy-beer-app
 ==============

-Sample CRUD applcation using Python, Flask, SQLAlchemy, and SQLite for maintaining a collection of your favorite beer.
+Sample CRUD application using Python, Flask, SQLAlchemy, and SQLite for maintaining a collection of your favorite beer.

 Requirements